canonical/snapd/HACKING.md

     NESTED_CUSTOM_IMAGE_URL: Download and use an custom image from this url

+### Tagging spread tests

+Tags are used to categorize spread tests independently of the test suite where it is located.

+This is the list of tags and the tagging criteria:

+    . basic: is used to identify the basic functionalities of snapd.
+Tests tagged as basic are the main scenarios for each feature.

 # Quick intro to hacking on snap-confine

 Hey, welcome to the nice, low-level world of snap-confine